The dates we are proposing for the coming seasons for group tours that will start at 5 participants and will not exceed 12 are:

 Day 9 – Drive towards the airport with a stop in a small beach restaurant in the region of the bay of Durres for lunch.
 Arrive airport.
 Departure back home.

-Starting from 1649.9 euros/person in double room with all accommodation, transfers, entrance fees and of course meals and tasting of drinks (wine tasting, glass of wine, local beer, raki and soft drink per meal, coffee or mountain tea).
-Please note this price will apply per group participation of at least 7 members.
+Starting from 1449.9 euros/person in double room with all accommodation, transfers, entrance fees and of course meals and tasting of drinks (wine tasting, glass of wine, local beer, raki and soft drink per meal, coffee or mountain tea).
+Please note this price will apply per group participation of at least 5 participants.
 Different prices may apply for different seasons.

 All pictures in this page courtesy of Chris Allnut